microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 - `ReactivationPeriod` - period after which an unhealthy destination's passive health state is reset to `Unknown` and it starts receiving traffic again.
 Default value is `null` which means the period will be set by a `IPassiveHealthCheckPolicy`

 ### Built-in policies
 There is currently one built-in passive health check policy - [`TransportFailureRateHealthPolicy`](xref:Yarp.ReverseProxy.Health.TransportFailureRateHealthPolicyOptions).
 It calculates the proxied requests failure rate for each destination and marks it as unhealthy if the specified limit is exceeded.
-Rate is calculated as a percentage of failured requests to the total number of request proxied to a destination in the given period of time.
+Rate is calculated as a percentage of failed requests to the total number of request proxied to a destination in the given period of time.
 Failed and total counters are tracked in a sliding time window which means that only the recent readings fitting in the window are taken into account.
 There are two sets of policy parameters defined globally and on per cluster level.

 Global parameters are set via the options mechanism using `TransportFailureRateHealthPolicyOptions` type with the following properties: